lukas-krecan/ShedLock/README.md

     .withColumnNames(new ColumnNames("n", "lck_untl", "lckd_at", "lckd_by"))
     .withJdbcTemplate(new JdbcTemplate(getDatasource()))
     .withLockedByValue("my-value")
-    .withTimeZone(TimeZone.getTimeZone("CEST"))
+    .withTimeZone(TimeZone.getTimeZone("UTC"))
     .build())
 ```

-If you need to specify a schema, you can set it in table name using the usual dot notation
+If you need to specify a schema, you can set it in the table name using the usual dot notation
 `new JdbcTemplateLockProvider(datasource, "my_schema.shedlock")`

 #### Warning